EladKarni/EventCards/README.md

 # EventCards
 A small tool that helps you programmatically create info cards for upcoming events on a public Google calendar.
 This let's you choose how many cards (events) you want to show.
 You can only show the next upcoming event, or the next 3, 4 ,5...

+I tried to make the styling as generic as possible, but please feel free to make adjustments as needed in the CSS file.

 ## Getting Started

 To get started, all you need to do is fork the repo and download it.
 It's all simple HTML, CSS and JS (Jquery).